 The same concept applies to your brand.
 The foreign "enemies" are well known; they are your direct and indirect competitors (not truly enemies, just groups competing for the same or similar business).
 The domestic "enemies" are not as easily identified and are not purposefully trying to harm you; they are your employees.
 Take a closer look.

-If you’ve really built a spectacular brand your outside competitors are going to come after your ideas to say “me too, me too” and grab a part of that market share, so be sure to have the proper legal protections in place like trademarks, copyrights & patents.
-Consult with your agency and legal counsel about these and other legal products that will protect your hard earned intellectual property.
+If you've really built a successful brand, your outside competitors are going to come after your ideas to say "me too, me too" and grab a part of that market share, so be sure to have the proper legal protections in place like trademarks, copyrights & patents.
+Consult with your agency and legal counsel about these and other legal products to protect your small business and hard-earned intellectual property.

-Your employees have a genuine desire to excel at their job and deliver the promise of your brand.
+Your employees genuinely desire to excel at their job and deliver your brand's promise.
 The question is, do they really know and understand what that means?
 What does it sound like?
 Look like?
 Feel like?
 Do they really know what they are there to do?
-Or has your on-boarding process been negligent in properly preparing your employees to become true brand ambassadors?
-Our experience shows that more often than not, the employees have not received the proper brand training required to develop a world-class brand.
+Or has your onboarding process been negligent in properly preparing your employees to become true brand ambassadors?
+Our experience shows that, more often than not, the employees have not received the proper brand training required to develop a world-class brand.

-Obviously I am taking a tongue-in-cheek approach to the “enemy” concept of this article but I do think it is vital that you consider all aspects of your operation if you are attempting to build a world-class brand.
-Building these brands is like painting the world’s largest bridges; to do a stellar job, the effort must never stop.
-You have to nurture, tend to and protect it everyday.
+Obviously, I am taking a tongue-in-cheek approach to this article's "enemy" concept.
+Still, I think it is vital that you consider all aspects of your operation if you attempt to build a great brand.
+Building a brand story is like painting the world's largest bridges; the effort must never stop to do a stellar job.
+You have to nurture, tend to and protect it every day.
 Make sure that your efforts are equally focused both internally and externally.